-The OCI will offer commercial space through the for-profit Kelowna Sustainable Innovation Group, as well as public space and services to startup and early-stage companies, community members, non-profits, and social enterprises through the non-profit Kelowna Innovation Society.
+The Innovation Centre will offer commercial space through the for-profit Kelowna Sustainable Innovation Group, as well as public space and services to startup and early-stage companies, community members, non-profits, and social enterprises through the non-profit Kelowna Innovation Society.

 What is the Kelowna Innovation Society?

-The Kelowna Innovation Society is a non-profit, industry-led group created to operate the public portion of the OCI and ensure it meets the needs of a wide range of community stakeholders.
+The Kelowna Innovation Society is a non-profit, industry-led group created to operate the public portion of the Innovation Centre and ensure it meets the needs of a wide range of community stakeholders.
 The Society will be governed by a board of directors.

-What other benefits are expected to come out of developing the OCI in Kelowna?
+What other benefits are expected to come out of developing the Innovation Centre in Kelowna?

-The Okanagan Centre for Innovation provides a host of economic and social benefits to the community, including:
+The Innovation Centre provides a host of economic and social benefits to the community, including:

 - Expansion of the established innovation/technology sector within the Okanagan;